Healthy Chocolate Coffee Oatmeal

 Then you can just quickly defrost when needed!

-Serving: This baked oatmeal is great to eat on its own, but you could also serve it with maple syrup/greek yogurt on top!
-I like to pair it with a slice of Sausage Egg Bake for a balanced breakfast of protein, carbs, and fat.
+Serving: This baked oatmeal is great to eat on its own, but you could also serve it with Greek yogurt on top!
+For a heartier, fully balanced breakfast of protein, carbs, and fat, pair it with a slice of sausage egg bake.

 Other healthy oatmeal recipes: